visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/tennisTextandVis.md

         <img style="width: 500px;" src="./assets/VO3.png" alt="Tennis Grand Slam Winners">
     </div>
     <div class="column">
+        <h2>UpSet Introduction</h2>
+        This UpSet plot shows tennis grand slam tournaments and their winners.
+A winner can win multiple tournaments.
+The sets are grand slam tournaments.
+The items are grand slam winners.
+The intersections show how many winners won exactly the same tournaments.
         <h2>Dataset Properties</h2>
         <p>The dataset contains 4 sets and 208 elements, of which 4 sets are shown in the plot.</p>
         <h2>Set Properties</h2>